Joshua-Micheletti/Notes/Programming/Angular/Forms.md

 	- same as `required` directive
 - `Validators.email`
 	- same as `email` directive
+- `Validators.pattern`
+	- same as `pattern` directive
+	- here the regex expression is passed as an argument to the validator surrounded by `/`
 #### Custom Validators
 To build custom validators you just need to define a function that takes a `FormControl` as input and outputs a specific object with a key-value pair composed of a string and a boolean:
 ```Typescript